srobotta/moodle-net-prototype/deploy_dev.md

 service is up and running again.

 Note: When the server is restarted, the webapp needs to be compiled again.
-Even though the server rerturns HTTP code 200, the output actually is "temporarily unavailable".
+Even though the server returns HTTP code 200, the output actually is "temporarily unavailable".
-In the console output (in this setup simply do a `tail -f ~/nohup.out.XX`) you can observe any progrss and possible errors if something doesn't work.
+In the console output (in this setup simply do a `tail -f ~/nohup.out.XX`) you can observe any progress and possible errors if something doesn't work.

 Adjustments to the script need to be done for all vaiables that are in capital letters.
 This can be done by using a config file that is passed to the deploy script.
 The file `dev.config.skeleton` contains all possible settings that are possible at the moment.
 If some of these assumtions do not meet your infrastructure and cannot